HAIR LASER REMOVAL

 What about laser hair removal at home?

-There are lasers that are promoted to be used at home for hair removal.
+Some lasers are promoted to be used at home for hair removal.
 These devices do not have enough energy to do hair removal effectively and will cause little hair removal.
-In addition, the U.S. Food and Drug Administration deems these hair laser removal devices for the home to be cosmetic, not medical, therefore they are not subject to the same scrutiny as other medical equipment.
-There are currently no major, long-term studies on the safety and efficacy of home devices.
+In addition, the U.S. Food and Drug Administration deems these hair laser removal devices for the home to be cosmetic, not medical.
+Therefore they are not subject to the same scrutiny as other medical equipment.
+There are currently no significant, long-term studies on the safety and efficacy of home devices.